 People who are keto-adapted will need less sleep both from higher orexins and their neurons overall being more energized from ketones.
 Also mineral losses from being in ketosis can interfere with sleep, so you want to make sure to take in electrolytes such as potassium.
-Also, Sleep Breakthrough and Magnesium Breakthrough provide great sources of calcium and magnesium to support more restful sleep.

 Some people start to get better sleep once they’re keto-adapted.
 However, if the sleep disruptions persist or they keep you from feeling and performing optimally, especially when you implement all the tips above, it’s time to ease up on the fasting or caloric deficit.

 How to Reap the Benefits of Caloric Restriction and Fasting Without Losing Sleep

 If your goals with intermittent fasting are to lose weight and enhance cellular cleanup, also known as autophagy, there are additional factors worth considering.

 1) Time your food, especially carbs, appropriately